 Pr.
-Lenny invites everyone to a new book study which he and his launch team are starting May 19th at 7p.
+Lenny invites everyone to a new book study which he and his launch team started May 19th at 7p.
 The meetings will be conducted via Zoom on an every-other-week basis until the text is thoroughly covered.

-The book is "For All Who Hunger" set for publication May 15th.
+The book is "For All Who Hunger" newly published on May 15th.
 It is the story of Rev. Emily Scott as she plants a new church in NYC.
 She never planned on becoming a pastor.
 But when she started a church for misfits that met over dinner in Brooklyn, she discovered an unlikely calling—and an antidote to modern loneliness.

 Contact Pr.
 Lenny and he will put on the distribution list for the Zoom meeting link and provide the reading schedule.
 The group will meet every-other week until the entire text is covered.
-You can pre-order the book today so you get it on time for our first meeting.
+You can order the book today.

 Beloved, Thanks, so much for joining (or considering) the "For All Who Hunger" All Read!
 As you know Rev. Scott's book publishing date was yesterday, so I hope you are diving in.
 Next week I would love to discuss the prologue and Section I Creation.
 We will spend some time dwelling in this idea of the fear of trying something new and scary vs our need to gather in community.
 I also want to dwell in the idea of community as a cure to the existential loneliness of the 21st century and maybe what church has to say into that space, but I'm sure it will be an ongoing theme of our discussions.
 We will gather ever two weeks and read two chapters until we are done.
 Towards the end of our discussions Reverend Scott has been kind enough to join us for one session so you will get to hear from her about this incredibly theologically rich work, a very brief Q and A will follow.

 "I absolutely devoured this exquisitely written memoir."—Nadia Bolz-Weber, New York Times bestselling author of Shameless